plotly/plotly.py/doc/unconverted/python/interpolation-and-extrapolation-in-1d.md

 ```

 #### Interpolation and Extrapolation of Y From X
-Interpolation and Extrapolation of (x, y) points with pre-existant points and an array of specific x values.
+Interpolation and Extrapolation of (x, y) points with pre-existent points and an array of specific x values.

 ```python
 points = np.array([(1, 1), (2, 4), (3, 1), (9, 3)])